realvgm/docs/README.md

 url: http://localhost:8080/rest/xxx/studies/uid/series/uid/instances/uid/

 1. Accept:	\*/\*
-   - RETURN: DICOM S
+   - RETURN: DICOM UNCOMPRESSED

 2. Accept: application/octet-stream
+   - RETURN: DICOM NOTHING

+3. Accept: application/dicom
-   - RETURN: DICOM S
+   - RETURN: DICOM COMPRESSED

+For multipart responses, delete ALL the content up to the first line of the DICOM and from the last byte of the end of the DICOM.